 L-39NG weapon systems

 The armed version of the L-39NG multi-role aircraft can be equipped with four blocks of unguided rockets and bombs up to 370kg under the wings.
 It can also be installed with one under-fuselage weapon pylon to carry a range of armament.
-It can be optionally fitted with gun pods and reconnaissance pods.
+It can be fitted with optional gun pods and reconnaissance pods.

 Propulsion and performance

-The L-39NG jet trainer aircraft is powered by Williams International FJ44-4M light and fuel efficient turbofan engine, which develops a maximum thrust of 16.87kN and generates low noise signature.
+The L-39NG jet trainer aircraft is powered by a Williams International FJ44-4M light and fuel efficient turbofan engine, which develops a maximum thrust of 16.87kN and generates low noise signature.
 The engine features an electrical starting system and dual FADEC systems.
 The air inlets are placed over the wing to prevent damages to the engine due to foreign objects.